Juan Carlos: Spain's ex-king appeals in row with former lover

 "Whatever special status the defendant retained under the law and constitution of Spain, he was no longer a 'sovereign' or 'head of state' so as to entitle him to personal immunity," High Court judge Matthew Nicklin said at the time.

-Lawyers for Juan Carlos are now making their case at the Court of Appeal in London for the time period when Juan Carlos was on the throne - from 1975 to 2014, when he was succeeded by his son Felipe VI.
+The former king was allowed to challenge part of that ruling.
+His lawyers are now making their case for immunity at the Court of Appeal in London for the period before he abdicated in 2014, when he was succeeded by his son Felipe VI.

 'Bags of cash'